-Bi-amplified systems are defined as systems in which separate amplifier channels drive lowfrequency (LF) and high-frequency (HF) speakers and are separately filtered to send appropriate frequency ranges to each speaker system.
+Bi-amplified systems are defined as systems in which separate amplifier channels drive low-frequency (LF) and high-frequency (HF) speakers and are separately filtered to send appropriate frequency ranges to each speaker system.

-The most common application of bi-amplification in mobile audio is to drive a subwoofer system from one or more amplifiers or channels and component speakers from separate amplifiers or channels.
+The most common application of bi-amplification in marine audio is to drive a subwoofer system from one or more amplifiers or channels and component speakers from separate amplifiers or channels.

-The M700/5 can be configured to drive a bi-amplified system by itself.
+The M400/4 can be configured to drive a bi-amplified system by itself or with a separate subwoofer amplifier.

-Bi-Amplified System with one M700/5
+Bi-Amplified System with one M400/4

-In this configuration, the Subwoofer Channel of the M700/5 will drive a subwoofer system with low-pass filtering.
-The Main Channels (1&2, 3&4) will drive component speakers in stereo with high-pass filtering.
+In this configuration, channels 3&4 of the M400/4 will drive subwoofers (stereo or bridged) with low-pass filtering.
+Channels 1&2 will drive component speakers in stereo with high-pass filtering.